UX Research Mobile Design Healthcare Figma Gemini AI Audit Human Factors

 Chatbot Visibility

-Switched from an abstract icon to a clear "Chat" text label to increase discovery.
+Switched from an abstract icon to a clear "Chat" text label to increase feature discovery for first-time users.

 High-Fidelity Prototype Demo